FLMNH-MGCL/spesql/docs/development/ServerRoutes.md

 # Server Routing

-This will overview the routes utilized for client -> server interactions
+This will overview the routes utilized for client -> server interactions.
+This document is subject to change, and this blurb will be removed when I have reached a desired amount of consistency.
+This was a learning experience for me, and there can definitely be improvements in consistency when it comes to how response objects look.
+For example, you'll see some responses with `err` vs `error` or having `data` contain either error messages or success messages.
+I will be converting all of these over to a new standard while writing the documentation.

 ### Major Routes